-Published: February 14, 2009 (almost 6 years ago)Phusion Passenger is one of the easiest Rails and Rack environments to set up and configure with Apache2.
+Published: February 14, 2009 (about 6 years ago)Phusion Passenger is one of the easiest Rails and Rack environments to set up and configure with Apache2.
 With my bootstrapping scripts, the ability to establish a Virtual machine image and have a working Rails application on it in minutes is a reality.
 Here is how I do it.

 Bootstrap PassengerBegin by Bootstrapping Ubuntu.
 The next step is to run the script for installing Passenger.
 The standard passenger install against the standard Ruby 1.8.7 package managed libraries are installed with the following: (assuming you've downloaded the bootstrap scripts and are in the ~/bootstrap-scripts/ubuntu/intrepid folder already, execute the following script:

 ./bootstrap-passenger-std.shPassenger's install prompts you two or three times.
 Simply press

 Set up a demo Rails project